 Born in a small town in northwest Nebraska, he was involved in high school sports.
 He played football, baseball, and was on the wrestling and track teams but admits he absolutely hated running at that time.
 25 years later, he entered his first 10k race and has since entered over 300 races, from 5k street races all the way up to 50 mile trail races.
 He's raced in over 100 marathons and ultra-marathons in the past 19 years and estimates that he's logged about 80,000 miles in that time.

-Watts won the highly coveted 2017 RRCA Grand Masters Marathon championship in both Colorado and Wyoming, and the 2019 RRCA Senior Grand Masters 50k championship in Colorado during his 2019 running campaign.
+Watts won the highly coveted RRCA Grand Masters Marathon championship in both Colorado and Wyoming in 2017, and the RRCA Senior Grand Masters 50k championship in Colorado during his 2019 running campaign.
 He also has several sub-three-hour marathons on his resume, all after the age of 51.

 Endurance Sports and Fitness Magazine - Alix J. Shutello, magazine writer and publisher

 Rapid City Journal - Con Marshall, Nebraska Hall of Fame Sports Writer